Top 15 Countries by GDP in 2022

 Understanding the economic landscape of various countries will help you as you prepare for global expansion.
 Many businesses go global to access greater talent pools, reach new markets, and diversify their teams for better business continuity.
-With that being said, we’ve listed out the top 15 countries by GDP in 2020 as a guide.
+With that being said, we’ve listed out the top 15 countries by GDP in 2022 as a guide.
 Click on any of the links to gain more in-depth reviews of these top countries.
 This is based on the most recent data available from the World Bank.

 A number of factors contribute to the success of the United States.
 An entrepreneurial environment that encourages hard work and long hours certainly helps.
 But decentralized government, advanced research universities, and favorable regulatory environments also contribute.
 The United States will likely always be in the top countries by GDP in the world.